naturesdata/CorrelationProject/README.md

 ```
 *See Table 1 in the supplemental materials under "Training The Autoencoders" for resource usage information for this command.* The 0 argument in the above command refers to the first slice index, meaning the model corresponding to the 0 slice index is trained.
 This same command must additionally be ran using a slice index of 1, 2, and all the way to 123.
 <br>
 Once the auto-encoders are trained, they can be used to compress the images into one-dimensional latent vectors which are concatenated together to become the rows in the table for the MRI domain.
-Execute the following to do this:
+Execute the following to do this step:
 ```
 bash jobs/mri-table.sh adni
 ```
 *See Table 1 in the supplemental materials under "Creating The MRI Domain" for resource usage information for this command.*
 ## Completing The ADNIMERGE Data Domain <a name="header4"></a>
 Before the ADNIMERGE data domain can be completed, it must have its instances filtered by intersecting patient IDs between its raw form, the gene expression data domain, and the MRI data domain.
-This is possible now that the MRI domain is complete and is necessary to impute missing values correctly.
+This filtering is possible now that the MRI domain is complete and is necessary to impute missing values correctly.
 Run the patient IDs script again by executing the following:
 ```
 bash jobs/ptids.sh adni
 ```
-This might take about a minute.
+(Estimated Time: 1 minute).
 The ADNIMERGE data domain's final processing, including imputing missing values, can be completed by executing the following:
 ```
 cd DataClean/
 bash jobs/phenotypes.sh adni